-Our catchment area includes anyone living in Westminster or Kensington and Chelsea.
+Our catchment area includes anyone living in Hammersmith and Fulham, Westminster or Kensington and Chelsea.

 We offer non-judgemental support and advice to help you deal with problems you are experiencing with club drugs We aim to help you reduce the risks and harm caused to your body, mind and the people around you.

 When we first meet, we will ask you what help you would like.
 Although many people coming to the service want to stop using drugs, we also work with people who want to cut back and use more safely.
 Agreeing an initial goal is really important because we can then decide how to best support you.
 You may find that your goals change as you regain control over drugs, so we will keep checking with you to make sure we are offering the right support.